 - Rubrics for portfolio

-These courses are offered several times per year.
+The Teaching Commons offers a variety of courses and workshops intended to support you as you plan and design your courses.
+Each of our sessions provide you with through, creative and practical advice for developing your course.
+Our courses and workshops are offered several times per year.
 We can also offer specially scheduled or tailored workshops for groups of 6 or more.

 Resources Internal to York